|

 As a young man Nicholas made an extended pilgrimage to Jerusalem and the Holy Land, where he lived for awhile.
 On his return to Lycia, his home province in Asia Minor, he came to settle in Myra, the regional capital, now known as Demre, Turkey.

+In spite of being a layman and still very young, Nicholas was elected to the position of Bishop of Myra by the resident clergy.
+Two historical sources substantiate this fact.
 Bishop Nicholas became known throughout the land for his humility, his abstinence from worldly pleasures, his generosity to those in need, his love for children, his defense of justice, and his caring for seafarers and prisoners.

 One of the oldest recorded episodes from the life of Nicholas is his saving three condemned innocents in Andriaki from the Roman Emperor's executioner.
 He is also known for intervening in favor of the unjustly jailed.